AJones2021/d387-advanced-java-working_branch/README.md

 # WESTERN GOVERNORS UNIVERSITY
 ## D387 – ADVANCED JAVA
-Welcome to Advanced Java!
-This is an opportunity for students to write multithreaded object-oriented code using Java frameworks and determine how to deploy software applications using cloud services.

-FOR SPECIFIC TASK INSTRUCTIONS AND REQUIREMENTS FOR THIS ASSESSMENT, PLEASE REFER TO THE COURSE PAGE.
-## BASIC INSTRUCTIONS
-For this assessment, you will modify a Spring application with a Java back end and an Angular front end to include multithreaded language translation, a message at different time zones, and currency exchange.
-Then, build a Docker image of the current multithreaded Spring application and containerize it using the supporting documents provided in this task.

 ## Description of work created for this project
 You are working for a company located in Toronto, Canada, that schedules hotel reservations.
 As a software developer, your job is to modify the Landon Hotel scheduling application to meet new requirements under new management.
 You will choose any application user you would like.